 Let’s dive into the nuances of tracking social media metrics.

 The two types of social media measurement are:

 - Ongoing Analytics – Ongoing monitoring that tracks activity over time

 - Campaign-Focused Metrics – Campaign or event analytics with a clear beginning and end

-Ongoing analytics are necessary for keeping up with the overall pulse of general conversation about your brand and company.
-Once your brand tracking is set up, you can just let it run and check in regularly to see how everything is going.
+Ongoing analytics are necessary for keeping up with the pulse of general conversation about your brand and company.
+Once you set up your brand tracking, you can just let it run and check in regularly to see how everything is going.

 Let’s say you work at a large consumer products company and are about to launch a new diaper brand.
 To accompany the big advertising and marketing push, you want to sponsor a one-hour Twitter party where parents and caregivers can discuss raising children, focused on issues around diapering and potty training.

-You’ve picked out a unique hashtag, contracted with an influential Twitterer who will pose questions and lead the conversation.
+You’ve picked a unique hashtag, and contracted with an influential Twitterer who will pose questions and lead the conversation.
 You’re ready to go.
-But now you need to make sure you’re measuring this conversation so you can learn—and later tell your boss—how effective the chat was.
+Now you need to make sure you’re measuring this conversation so you can learn—and later tell your boss—how effective the chat was.

 Step 1: Determine Your Social Goals